 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fairytale is a hardcover edition that was published by Ace Books on July 1, 1996 and has 262 pages.
+fairytale that was published by Ace Books on July 1, 1996 and has 262 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher
+Other books by this author which I have reviewed include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher

 A standalone fairy tale for adults revolving around a fey teen who knows what she wants.